 Alex Cribbin ’14.
 Alex earned a Master’s in Art Therapy.
 She now works as an In-Home Therapist at Justice Resource Institute.

 Mikaila Christopher ’17.
 Mikaila’s senior thesis investigated if children can learn false emotions through pretend play.
-She is beginning a position as a Clinical Research Coordinator at Massachusetts General Hospital’s Department of Psychiatry in the Gerontology Unit.
+She is a Clinical Research Coordinator at Massachusetts General Hospital.

 Rosie DeRienzo ’15.
 Rosie’s senior thesis examined whether children could learn prosocial behaviors from fantastical stories.
 She is now earning a degree in Applied Behavior Analysis at Cambridge College.

 Emma Duffy ’16.
-Emma just wrapped up a year in the City Year program in Boston.
+Emma just wrapped up two years in the City Year program in Boston.

 Michaela Fahey ’16.
 Michaela’s senior thesis tested whether preschoolers can learn vocabulary in pretend play.
-She is now earning a graduate degree in speech language pathology at the MGH Institute of Health Professions.
+She earned a degree in speech language pathology at the MGH Institute of Health Professions.

 Vanessa Fiasconaro ’12.
 Vanessa is a teacher in New York City and earned her Master’s Degree in Education at Hunter College.